Coleman A. Young Municipal Center: Statue

-The Spirit of Detroit, a 25 ft tall bronze statue by sculptor Marshall Fredericks, is located at the Courts Tower's marble wall element.
-As one of Detroit's most easily identifiable landmarks, a sketch of the statue appears as the central element of most of the logos of Detroit's city departments and services.
+Outside the southwestern entrance to the Courts Tower stands The Spirit of Detroit, a monument including a 43.5 ft marble wall and a bronze statue, created by sculptor Marshall Fredericks.
+The wall includes bas reliefs of the seals of Detroit and Wayne County, along with a quote from the Bible.
+A canopy extends from the marble wall to the entrance.

-When Detroit sports teams (the Red Wings, Pistons, Lions, and Tigers) have been in contention for their league's championship, the statue has traditionally been outfitted with a huge version of the appropriate team's jersey.
+The statue is a major landmark in Detroit and is widely recognized as a symbol of the city, and depictions of the statue frequently appear in city branding.

 Operations

-The Coleman A. Young Municipal Center is owned and operated by the Detroit-Wayne Joint Building Authority, which was created in 1948 by the Michigan Legislature.
-The building contains a library, a courthouse, and the city hall.
+The Coleman A. Young Municipal Center is owned and operated by the Detroit-Wayne Joint Building Authority, an intergovernmental authority which was created in 1948 by the Michigan Legislature.

 When it opened, the City-County Building replaced both the historic Detroit City Hall and Wayne County Building.
 Many Wayne County offices have since moved to the nearby Guardian Building which now serves as the county's headquarters.
 The offices of the Wayne County Clerk remain in the building as does one division of the Wayne County (Third Judicial) Circuit Court, Circuit Court Administrative Offices and the Wayne County Probate Court.

 On June 28, 2008, the building was struck by lightning during a series of intense thunderstorms, and caused a transformer fire within the building.
 It re-opened for service on July 9, 2008.
 The smoke and fire damage was easily visible across the river in Windsor, Ontario.